Traves-Theberge/Migmaq_Foundation/README.md

 ```

 ### TO-DO
-- Image Generator (Open AI) ?
+- Image Generator on word details page.
+- No results found.
+Please check your filter and try again. should be centered in with a box around it.
 - Database.
-  - Comment sections
+  - Comment sections.
--No results found.
-Please check your filter and try again. should be centered in with a box around it.

 ### Updates Implemented Tonight
 - Updated Fuzzy Search Function: Improved search functionality using fuse.js.